BDC Hamburger Icon

 Open row

-Whether you run a mom-and-pop store, an e-commerce business or a startup, you need to find your business’s unique selling proposition (USP).
-When you know what makes you different from or better than your competition, it’s harder to get lost among the crowd.
+Whether you run a mom-and-pop store, an e-commerce business or a startup, you need to understand what sets your business apart.
+When you know what makes you different — or better — than your competition, it’s harder to get lost in the crowd.
+You can do this by discovering your unique selling proposition (USP).

 The concept of a USP was introduced by Rosser Reeves of the legendary Ted Bates advertising agency in the 1940s.
 According to Reeves, a USP is what gives marketing campaigns an extra jolt and makes customers notice and connect with the product.

-There’s no denying that without a USP, your business is like a ship that has lost its rudder.
+Without a USP, your business is like a ship that has lost its rudder.
 Your USP is what steers all of your business operations on the right path.
-So how do you identify your business’s USP?
+So, how do you identify your business’s USP?

 How can you determine your business’s USP?